-The Faculty consists of 16 Departments and 1 Laboratory and employs 234 people, including 143 members of the academic staff (25 full professors, 19 associate professors, 85 assistant professors, 9 assistants and 5 lecturers).
+The Faculty consists of sixteen Departments and three Laboratories and employs 234 people, including 143 members of the academic staff (22 full professors, 27 associate professors as well as assistant professors, assistants and lecturers).
 The rest is a very important group of people working behind-the-scenes that includes 56 members of laboratory staff, 15 of technical support staff, and 19 of administrative and service staff.

 Since 2001 the Faculty occupies a modern "intelligent building" located on the Campus of the 600th Anniversary of the Restoration of the Jagiellonian University, shortly called the Third Campus.
 This is the first university building in Poland that obtained the European quality certificate BQS-03/2001 from TÜV SÜDDEUTSCHLAND.
 The total area of the building is over 14 thousand square meters.

 Research conducted at the Faculty includes contemporary biochemical, biophysical and biotechnological aspects of biological objects ranging from the molecular level through the cellular and up to the level of whole animal and plant organisms.
 Many modern experimental and computational methods are used by researchers of the Faculty in standard and specialized laboratories that are well equipped with modern scientific instruments.